elton12314/aimbot/README.md

         TextLabel.Text = "FOV: " ..
 FOV
     end

-    -- Permitir mover a interface
     if MovingUI then
         Frame.Position = UDim2.new(0, UIS:GetMouseLocation().X - DragOffset.X, 0, UIS:GetMouseLocation().Y - DragOffset.Y)
     end

-    -- Atualizar alvo do aimbot
     if _G.aimbot then
         targetPlayer = closestplayer()
         if targetPlayer and targetPlayer.Character and targetPlayer.Character:FindFirstChild("Head") then